higgins4286/higgins4286/README.md

 <i>Welcome to my github!
 I am so glad you found me!</i> &#128513;

 ## &#128064; What you'll find here
 Contained in my github are all of my coding projects and the raw .tex files for technical reports and publications that I have authored.
 I code primarily in Python, but I have experience with LaTex, JavaScript, MatLab, SQL, and HTML.
-Additionally, am working towards expanding my language skills to R and C++.
+Additionally, I am working towards expanding my language skills to R and
+C++.

 ## &#128105;&#127996; About me
 #### Pronouns: She/Her/Hers </br> Email: lahn7d@mail.umkc.edu